-S677 [2R] RICE, TURNER
+S677 [3R] RICE, TURNER

-(g) All public hearings shall be conducted by a hearing officer, who may be an official of the agency, a member of its staff, a person on assignment from another agency, a person from the Office of Administrative Law assigned pursuant to subsection o. of section 5 of P.L.1978, c.67 (C.52:14F-5) or an independent contractor.
-The hearing officer shall have the responsibility to make recommendations to the agency regarding the adoption, amendment or repeal of a rule.
-These recommendations shall be made public.
-At the beginning of each hearing, or series of hearings, the agency, if it has made a proposal, shall present a summary of the factual information on which its proposal is based, and shall respond to questions posed by any interested party.
-Hearings shall be conducted at such times and in locations which shall afford interested parties the opportunity to attend.
-A verbatim record of each hearing shall be maintained, and copies of the record shall be available to the public at no more than the actual cost, which shall be that of the agency where the petition for rule-making originated.

-35 (cf: P.L.2013, c.259, s.4)
+- make recommendations to the agency regarding the adoption, 1 2 amendment or repeal of a rule.
+These recommendations shall be 3 made public.
+At the beginning of each hearing, or series of 4 hearings, the agency, if it has made a proposal, shall present a 5 summary of the factual information on which its proposal is based, 6 and shall respond to questions posed by any interested party.
+7 Hearings shall be conducted at such times and in locations which 8 shall afford interested parties the opportunity to attend.
+A verbatim 9 record of each hearing shall be maintained, and copies of the record 10 shall be available to the public at no more than the actual cost, 11 which shall be that of the agency where the petition for rule-making 12 originated. - 13 (cf: P.L.2013, c.259, s.4)

-5. This act shall take effect on the first day of the seventh month following enactment.
+15 5.
+This act shall take effect on the first day of the seventh 16 month following enactment.